-- Alternative exam arrangements such as extra time, rest breaks, or a smaller room. - Access to support workers such as study skills tutors, specialist mentors, readers and scribes.
+- Alternative exam arrangements such as extra time, rest breaks, or a smaller room. - Access to support workers such as study skills tutors, specialist mentors, readers and scribes. - Access to assistive technology (AT), which helps remove barriers to learning, communication and participation.
+The AT can help students who face difficulties with taking notes, organisation and time management.

-Mental health Support
+Mental Health Support